microsoft/EdgeML/examples/tf/Bonsai/README.md

 In case you need this model for inference via tflite framework, you can use the `bonsai_model_to_tflite.py` script to generate the tflite model.
-It converts the already trained Bonsai model to Keras sequential model, converts it into tflite format, and shows how to evaluate an example using the tflite interpreter.
-Please run the following script (change model-dir-path with the timestamp'd directory created by Bonsai script)
+It creates a Keras sequential model from already trained Bonsai model, converts it into tflite format, and shows how to evaluate an example using the tflite interpreter.
+Note that this scripts runs only on Tensorflow 2.X API since many recent tflite optimization including quantization are enabled in the Tensorflow 2.X API.
+Please run the following script in tensorflow 2.X environment (change model-dir-path with the timestamp'd directory created by Bonsai script)

 ```
 python bonsai_model_to_tflite.py --data-dir ./usps10/ --model-dir ./usps10/TFBonsaiResults/model-dir-path/